White House Conference on Children and Youth: Future events

 Legislation to convene a White House Conference on Children and Youth in 2010 was filed in both the House and Senate in 2008.
-On February 14, 2008, the House bill was filed by Congressman Fattah.
+On February 14, 2008, the House bill was filed by Congressman Chaka Fattah.
 On March 13, Senator Mary Landrieu introduced a Senate bill to re-establish a White House Conference on Children and Youth (S 2771).
 These bipartisan bills would have created a two-year event focusing on child welfare issues and challenges.
 They did not pass.